Optimal quantitative cryptanalysis of permutation-only multimedia ciphers against plaintext attacks: Cryptanalysis

-Depending on the fact that the secret permutation does not change the values of the permuted elements, a general algorithm was proposed in \cite{Li:AttackingPOMC2008} for obtaining the permutation matrix by comparing the values of the elements of some plaintexts and the corresponding ciphertexts.
+Since that the secret permutation does not change the values of the permuted elements, a general algorithm was proposed in \cite{Li:AttackingPOMC2008} for obtaining the permutation matrix by comparing the values of the elements of some plaintexts and the corresponding ciphertexts.
 Based on the same mechanism, a novel optimal method is proposed here to break the image permutation algorithm under study.

-Actually, the proposed method is the construction process of a binary tree, whose every node includes five components in order: a pointer holding address of the left child node, $PT_L$; two sets containing some entry positions of plain-image and cipher-image respectively; cardinality of one of the two sets; a pointer holding address of the right child node, $PT_R$.
-Denote the two sets in the root node with $\mathbb{B}$ and $\mathbb{B}'$ respectively, where $\mathbb{B}=\mathbb{B}'=\mathbb{M}\times \mathbb{N^+}$.
+Actually, the proposed method is the construction process of a binary tree, where every node includes five components in order: a pointer holding address of the left child node, $PT_L$; two sets containing some entry positions of plain-image and cipher-image, respectively; cardinality of one of the two sets; a pointer holding address of the right child node, $PT_R$.
+Denote the two sets in the root node with $\mathbb{B}$ and $\mathbb{B}'$, respectively, where $\mathbb{B}=\mathbb{B}'=\mathbb{M}\times \mathbb{N^+}$.
 Obviously, cardinality of $\mathbb{B}$, $|\mathbb{B}|=8MN$.
 Then, the binary tree can be constructed as follows.

 \begin{itemize} \item $\forall\ (i, l)\in \mathbb{B}$, do the following operations:

 \item $\forall\ (i, l)\in \mathbb{B}'$, do the following operations:

 \item Delete the elements in the two sets of root node and set the fourth item of the node as zero. \end{itemize}